Empiricism and Privacy Policies in the Restatement of Consumer Contract Law

 72 Pages Posted: 18 Jul 2017 Last revised: 9 Jan 2019

 Date Written: 2018

 The Draft Restatement of the Law of Consumer Contracts includes a quantitative study of judicial decisions concerning businesses’ online privacy policies, which it cites in support of a claim that most courts treat privacy policies as contracts.
-This article reports an attempt to reproduce that study’s results.
-Using the original study’s data, this study was unable to reproduce its numerical findings.
+This Article reports an attempt to reproduce that study’s results.
+Using the Reporters’ data, this study was unable to reproduce their numerical findings.
 This study found in the data fewer relevant decisions, and a lower proportion of decisions supporting the Draft Restatement position.
 This study also found little support for the Draft’s claim that there is a clear trend recognizing privacy policies as contracts, and none for the claim that those decisions have been more influential than decisions coming out the other way.
 A qualitative analysis of the decisions in the dataset reveals additional issues.
-The Restatement study’s numerical results obscure the many judgment calls needed to code the decisions, and hide factors that reduce the persuasive power of the decisions it relies on.
-These results point to the importance of transparency and replication in empirical caselaw studies.
-They also suggest that the closed nature of the Restatement process is perhaps ill suited to producing reliable large-scale quantitative caselaw studies.

 Keywords: contract law, consumer contracts, privacy law, privacy policies, empirical legal studies, quantitative caselaw studies